5 Critical Steps to Mend a Broken Heart

 “All By Myself” by Jamie O’Neal

 There’s a reason why there are so many songs about broken hearts.
-And, yes, I’ve ugly cried to most of these jams at some point in my life.
+And, yes, I’ve cried to most of these jams at some point in my life.
 Like love, the pain of loss is universal.
-Having love one day and losing it the next is almost too much to bear.
-You are in so much pain.
-And your whole world has been turned upside down.
-Your best friend can’t console you because s/he is gone and that makes the pain so much worse.
+Having love one day and losing it the next is a shock to the system.
+Your whole world has been turned upside down.
+And the person you want to run to for support is the same person you lost which deepens the pain that much more.

 Soooo, how do you mend a broken heart?